-- Combine the bread crumbs, butter and remaining cheese; sprinkle over fillets.
-Bake at 425° for 13-18 minutes or until fish flakes easily with a fork.
+- Toss bread crumbs with melted butter and remaining cheese; sprinkle over fillets.
+Bake until fish just begins to flake easily with a fork, 12-15 minutes.
 Yield: 4 servings.

 "This is absolutely the best fish dish I have had in a long time!"